Call-for-Code/Safe-Queue/README.md

 ## Use Cases

 <b>1.
 A CONSUMER GOES TO A STORE</b>: A consumer wants to go to Costco for a number of items.
-He opens up Safe Queue, taps on 'CUSTOMER' and sees his Costco has a 'safe queue' (and also sees the number of people in line).
+He oe Safe Queue, taps on 'CUSTOMER' and sees his Costco has a 'safe queue' (and also sees the number of people in line).
 Great, he isn't close to the store, so can't get in line yet.
 He drives to the Costco and when he gets close enough (1000 feet) to the store, his app turns green for Costco.
 He taps on it (it is an obvious large green area), confirms, and he's entered into the line.
 He parks his car and waits there, safe and sound.
 <p align="center">
 <table style="width:100%; border:0;">
 <colgroup>